KikoRiki

+Over time, the series gained cult status, with critics praising it for writing, the variety of genres among episodes, including their philosophy, references to other works and the visual style.
+Some criticize the animation style for artistic primitivism, pointing out certain technical limitations.

 Distribution

-English-language distribution rights to the series were acquired by 4Kids Entertainment from worldwide distributor Fun Game Media, Munich and began airing as part of The CW4Kids programming block on The CW on September 13, 2008, under the name GoGoRiki.
-GoGoRiki began its second season in the United States on August 22, 2009.
-Fun Game Media was also producing a European version, which began airing on KI.KA on December 8, 2008.
-Since February 2017, all rights to Kikoriki and PinCode outside of the CIS territories, including Kikoriki episodes in all languages other than Russian, are owned by FUN Union.
+English-language licensing rights to the series were acquired by 4Kids Entertainment from worldwide distributor Fun Game Media, Munich, with television distribution handled by CBS Television Distribution, and began airing as part of The CW4Kids programming block on The CW on September 27, 2008, under the name GoGoRiki, and continued to air until November 14, 2009, when The CW's broadcasting rights and 4Kids Entertainment's license agreement expired.
+Fun Game Media was also producing a European version, which began airing on KI.KA on December 8, 2008 which goes under the name "Kikoriki".
+It was also adapted for European broadcasting by the German company, Studio 100 Media in 2008 under the name "BalloonToons".
+On February 2017, all rights to KikoRiki and PinCode outside of the CIS territories, including KikoRiki episodes in all languages other than Russian, are owned by a newly formed company FUN Union based in Hong Kong.
+Since October 2024, worldwide rights to KikoRiki, PinCode, and BabyRiki are now owned by Animotion Media Group.